What is Community-led Planning?

 Do we need a Community Action Plan and a Local Place Plan then?

 Not unless you want to!
-These two types of plans can essentially be the same thing or you can stick with a Community Action Plan.
+You can have one plan which covers both community action and spatial planning or you can stick with a Community Action Plan.
 It’s your choice.

 What are the requirements for a Local Place Plan to be registered?